LUOFENGZHOU/njord/README.md

 ## Trades

-The trades class makes it easy to record trades.
+The class Trades makes it easy to record trades.
 A trade has the characterised by a timestamp, price, base quanty, quote quanty, trading fees and an order type.
 The trades class makes it possible to append trades with the above listed characteristics as a regular lits.

 As an example.
 Import first the usefull packages: